SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 #### GET /knowledge-graph/projects/:namespace/:name

 Finds details of the project with the given `namespace/name`.
 The endpoint requires an authorization token to be passed in the request for non-public projects.
 Supported headers are:

 - `Authorization: Bearer <token>` with OAuth Token obtained from GitLab
-- `PRIVATE-TOKEN: <token>` with user's Personal Access Token in GitLab There's no need for a security headers for public projects.
+- `PRIVATE-TOKEN: <token>` with user's Personal Access Token in GitLab
+- There's no need for a security headers for public projects

 **Response**